Individual coverage HRAs (ICHRA) and Medicare

 • Over-the-counter medication

 There are no annual limits on contribution amounts with an ICHRA, so employers can offer their employees as much as they'd like in allowances.
-They can also vary allowances using 11 employee classes.
+They can also vary allowances using 11 employee classes, employee age, or family size.
 An employee needs their own individual health insurance policy to participate in the ICHRA.

 What is Medicare?

 Medicare is a federal health insurance program for individuals 65 and older.
 It also covers some younger people with disabilities.
-As of September 2024, 68 million individuals had Medicare coverage1.
+According to the Centers for Medicare and Medicaid Services (CMS), nearly 70 million individuals have Medicare coverage1.

-• Medicare Part B covers outpatient medical services
+• Medicare Part B. Part B is medical insurance.

-• Medicare Part D provides prescription drug coverage
+• Medicare Part D. Part D provides prescription drug coverage

 Medicare helps to reduce medical costs for eligible individuals, covering various healthcare services and treatments to ensure access to essential care.